remind101/slashdeploy/README.md

 3. Listen to `/deploy` commands by setting the Request URL to `https://xxx.ngrok.io/commands`
 4. Register a new [Github OAuth application](https://github.com/settings/applications/new)
 5. Set your Github Authorization callback URL to `http://xxx.ngrok.io/auth/github/callback`
-6. Using Slack and Github app credentials, set the following environment variables:
+6. Using Slack and Github app credentials, set the following environment variables in a `.env` file:
   - `GITHUB_CLIENT`
   - `SLACK_CLIENT`
   - `GITHUB_CLIENT_ID`